Facsimile

 - Historical playing cards -- A collection of images of historical playing cards.
 Many of these are from uncut sheets of woodblock printed cards. (more)

-- Repetición de amores y Arte de ajedrez -- Online facsimile of a 1497 Spanish book on Chess (more)
+- Repetición de amores y Arte de ajedrez -- Online facsimile of a 1497 Spanish book on Chess at the La Biblioteca Virtual del Patrimonio Bibliográfico (more)

 - The Web Gallery of Art -- A useful virtual museum with a lot of period artworks. (more)